cloud-66-internal/help.cloud66.com/_skycap/how-to-guides/formations/create_your_own_stencil_template_repos.md

 - `min-usage` is an integer that governs the minimum number of times a Stencil should be used in a Formation (can be zero)
 - `min-usage` is an integer that governs the maximum number of times a Stencil should be used in a Formation (must be greater than zero)

-### Directory structure for BTRs
+### Directory structure for Template Libraries

-BTRs must be organized as follows:
+Template Libraries must be organized as follows:

 - The `templates.json` must be placed in the root directory
 - The YAML files for templates must be placed in a directory named `templates`

 #### Note
 <div class="notice"><p>
-The example BTR above also includes definitions for Policies and Transformations.
+The example Template Library above also includes definitions for Policies and Transformations.
 To find our more about those features, please read the separate guides. </p></div>

 ## Adding a Base Template Repository to your Cloud 66 account

-Once you have set up your BTR, you will need to connect it to your Skycap account.
+Once you have set up your Template Library, you will need to connect it to your Skycap account.
 To do this:

 1. Open your [Dashboard](https://app.cloud66.com/dashboard)
 2. Click on your account avatar (top-right) and select *Account Settings*